Key Claims

 What's new

 IIT (Integrated Information Theory) proposes Φ but predicts no specific threshold.
 Global workspace theory has no quantitative threshold.
-No other framework predicts a specific number from 8 independent derivations.
+No other framework predicts a specific number from 8 self-consistent approaches (note: these share the same underlying framework, so convergence is expected but still constraining).
 The three-parameter formula also dissolves the hard problem: phase patterns at γ « 0.001 ARE experience, not correlates of it.
 Free will emerges at the γ ≈ 1 boundary as constrained indeterminacy — multiple futures genuinely accessible, with the agent's coherence pattern shaping which is taken.

 Evidence

-Theoretical: 8 independent approaches converge on C ≈ 0.50 (range 0.48–0.52).
-Cross-domain: the Gnosis AI architecture (a correctness-detection system for LLMs) independently converged on C ≈ 0.50 as its operating threshold through 4 different mathematical frameworks.34 falsifiable predictions enumerated, none tested.
+Theoretical: 8 Synchronism-based approaches converge on C ≈ 0.50 (range 0.48–0.52).
+Cross-domain: the Gnosis AI architecture independently converged on C ≈ 0.50 as its operating threshold through 4 different mathematical frameworks.34 candidate predictions enumerated, none tested (most bottleneck on the missing C-calibration protocol below).

 Honest caveat

-The 8 approaches share underlying assumptions and are not fully independent.
-Gnosis was designed by AI agents with Synchronism access, so “independent convergence” needs qualification.
+Convergence on 0.50 is expected, not discovered: C = 0.50 is the arithmetic midpoint of tanh's output range [0,1).
+Any approach that picks the output-range midpoint of a [0,1)-bounded function will converge on 0.50 — it is a normalization artifact, not independent empirical evidence.
+The 8 approaches share the same underlying framework and the same [0,1) normalization, making convergence geometrically forced.
+Gnosis was designed with Synchronism access, so its convergence is not independent.
 Converting real neural measurements to the C scale requires a calibration procedure not yet defined.
 The free will formulation may not be empirically distinguishable from sophisticated compatibilism.

 Hard problem dissolved →Free will →Threshold convergence →